mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ### public virtual bool CanEquipAccessory(Player player, int slot)

 Allows you to disallow the player from equipping this accessory.
 Return false to disallow equipping this accessory.
 Returns true by default.

+### public virtual void SaveCustomData(BinaryWriter writer)

+Allows you to save custom data for this item.

+### public virtual void LoadCustomData(BinaryReader reader)

+Allows you to load custom data that you have saved for this item.

 ### public virtual void AddRecipes()